mannyray/ImageTagger/README.md

  - specify the defaul tags for suggested tags

 Front end:
- - Make image take up entire screen
+ - ~~Make image take up entire screen~~
- - Have a zoom feature that does not depend on full screen size
+ - ~~Have a zoom feature that does not depend on full screen size~~
+ - Hyper link to see full size image
  - Place tagging search bar in a better place
+ - basic on screen instructions
  - Ability to upload pictures upon 'saving' to backend along with its tags
  - New page (through new path): for searching through tags
    * Search bar for tags (with autofill feature)
-   * Load images that pop up (make sure we don't overwhelm backend)
+   * Load images that pop up that are searched for (make sure we don't overwhelm backend)
    * Allow ability to view resultant image in new tab full resolution